-WASHINGTON, D.C. — The U.S. Supreme Court should grant review of a Ninth Circuit U.S. Court of Appeals’ ruling holding that defendants in a Public Company Accounting Oversight Board (PCAOB) action forfeited their constitutional arguments against the appointment of the hearing officer by not specifically naming the appointments clause of the U.S. Constitution in their arguments because the ruling has created a split among the circuits as to the proper application of the Supreme Court’s Lucia v.
-SEC ruling, the defendants argue in a Feb.
-22 petition for writ of certiorari (Kabani & Co.
+WASHINGTON, D.C. — The U.S. Supreme Court on May 13 declined review of a Ninth Circuit U.S. Court of Appeals’ holding that defendants in a Public Company Accounting Oversight Board (PCAOB) action forfeited their constitutional arguments against the appointment of the hearing officer by not specifically naming the appointments clause of the U.S. Constitution in their arguments (Kabani & Co.
 Inc., et al. v.
-U.S. Securities and Exchange Commission, No. 18-1117, U.S. Sup., 2019 U.S. S. Ct.
-Briefs LEXIS 723).
+U.S. Securities and Exchange Commission, No. 18-1117, U.S. Sup.).